Harshit Saxena

 Harshit Saxena (born 21 August 1985) is an Indian playback singer and composer.
+He is known for his work in various Bollywood films, including Murder 2, Hate Story, and Sab Kushal Mangal.

 His debut was as music director for the Murder 2 film.

 Saxena won the Upcoming Music Composer Award in 2012 at Music Mirchi Awards for his song "Haal-E-Dil" from Murder 2.